Treatment Effect Estimation with Efficient Data Aggregation: Carved estimator

-If the sample size for each existing study, $n_k$, varies with $k$, we can naturally replace the simple average in (\ref{proposed estimate}) by the weighted average, where the weights are proportional to $N_k$.
-As indicated in the above discussion, the summary statistics from each existing study includes the first two moments needed for the least squares estimator, alongside the penalty weights and the signs of the Lasso solution for the selected covariates indexed by $E_k$.
+We conclude the section with some observations about our estimator. \begin{remark} If the sample size for each existing study, $n_k$, varies with $k$, we can replace the simple average in (\ref{proposed estimate}) by a weighted average, where the weights are proportional to $N_k$. \end{remark}

-We note some natural comparisons with existing approaches to estimate the common treatment effects in the following remarks.

-\begin{remark}[A comparison with ``split-and-aggregate" strategy] An off-the-shelf option available for estimation in our context is a simple split-and-aggregate estimator, obtained by refitting the validation sample $\mathcal{V}$ with the selected model $E_k$ (call this estimator $\hat{\alpha}_k^{\text{split}}$, followed by averaging these $K$ estimators.
-Because the data used for model selection is not used for estimation, the resulting estimator does not suffer from the issue of the over-fitting bias, but, can prove to be significantly less efficient than our proposed carved-and-aggregate strategy. \end{remark}

-\begin{remark}[A comparison with the debiased LASSO strategy] Another legitimate estimator is the aggregated debiased LASSO estimator that can be viewed as the proposal in \cite{cai2021individual} customized to our setup.
-To be specific, we aggregate by averaging the debiased LASSO estimators from each site $\mathcal{D}_k$ and the validation dataset $\mathcal{V}$, denoted as $\hat{\alpha}_k^{\text{debias}}$ and $\hat{\alpha}^{\text{debias}}$ respectively.
-The debiased LASSO estimator reduces the penalization bias introduced by the high dimensional covariates.
-However, it tends to be statistically inefficient whenever there exist high correlations between the treatment variable and some of the covariates as noted previously by \cite{wang2020debiased}.
-In a simulated setting under Section \ref{Sec:simulation} with highly correlated treatment and confounding variables, we observe a significant loss in efficiency for the debiased estimator. \end{remark}

-\begin{remark}[Overfitting bias correction in the carved estimator] We note that the refitted pooled estimate $\hat{\alpha}_k$ is a biased estimate of $\alpha$ defined in \eqref{eq:pooled-estimate}, because it double uses the data for model selection and parameter estimation.
-To see this, whenever $E_{0,k}\subset E_k$, the refitted pooled estimate $\hat{\alpha}_k$ satisfies that $ \hat{\alpha}_k - \alpha = e_1' \hat{\Sigma}_{k}^{-1} ({D}_k', {X}_{k, E_k}' )'{\varepsilon}_k/(n + n_k)$.
-Due to the correlation between ${\varepsilon}_k$ and the selected set of covariates in $E_k$, we typically have $\mathbb{E}({\varepsilon}_k| {X}_{k, E_k}) \neq 0$, meaning that $\hat{\alpha}_k - \alpha$ is biased.
-We refer to the resulting bias in $\hat{\alpha}_k$ as the over-fitting bias.
-The proposed carved estimator $\widehat{\alpha}_k^{\text{\; carve}} $ defined in \eqref{eq:gamma-carve} applies a novel bias correction term to remove the over-fitting bias.
-In this key step, carving allows us to free our statistical estimate of model-selection bias, and the Rao-Blackwellization deployed on a carved likelihood improves the efficiency upon this unbiased estimate.
-We shall see more detailed discussion of this appealing property of our carved estimator through a simple example in the next section. \end{remark}